Dascent/random-card/README.md

 2. Create Cards: Go to the WordPress admin dashboard and navigate to "Cards" in the left menu.
 Add new cards with images and descriptions.
 Assign categories to each card if desired.

 3. Display Random Card: To display a random card on any page or post, use the shortcode ```[random-card]```.
 The plugin will automatically fetch a random card from the "Cards" post type and display it on the page.
-The card displayed will change each time the page is reloaded or button is cliked to flip the card
+The card displayed will change each time the page is reloaded or button click to flip the card.

 Note: You can customize the plugin's appearance and behavior using the available settings in the WordPress Customizer or through the "Random Card Plugin" settings in the WordPress dashboard.